nref/blog/md/MRI Results.md

 This news is a gut-punch, where in a moment life changes direction, and a time to evaluate again my relationship with running.
 I will try to keep running, but I think that my days of marathoning and ultra may be at an end.
 I may choose to complement a reduction in running volume with a shift to more static activities like lifting and non load-bearing sports like swimming.

 In all this I remember the promise of my Lord: "In this world you will have trouble.
 But take heart!
-I have overcome the world.""
+I have overcome the world."
 John 16:33

 I'll keep you informed,